IWILZ/FS2020-Switch-Panel/README.md

 ![fig0](https://user-images.githubusercontent.com/94467184/142744166-63711825-c21c-4483-9d37-9ca438069cd0.jpg)

-I'm a technician but i'm also interested in flight both simulated and real (Ultra Light Planes).
+I'm a beginner in the Arduino world but i'm also interested in flight both simulated and real (Ultra Light Planes).
 Few years ago i bought 5 **Arduino Nano** to build a Star Tracker: a device capable to rotate at the same rotation speed of the earth.
 That project was a solution to take photos (with a long exposure) of the stars during the night but for that project i used only 1 of 5 Arduino.

 Some months ago i bought the new **Microsoft Flight Simulator 2020** and after a while i realized that i was having a hard time reading the status of some parameters and commands on the simulator.
 Consider that i wear reading glasses and compared to the old version (FS2004) some writings on the panels of the aircraft are smaller.